-TAKE A NUMBER is a performance in which I sculpt marble to recall π from memory, counting the strikes of hammer on chisel for each number.
+In TAKE A NUMBER I use π as a framework for sculpting a block of marble, counting the strikes of hammer on chisel for each number.
 I look in my memory for the next digit, hit the chisel that many times, and submit the number by pressing a button to my side.

 Each number is checked by a computer, which keeps track of what digit I'm up to and signals when I'm right or wrong by flashing a green or red light.
 If I'm wrong, I must enter the correct digit.

 The debris from the stone are funneled through the front of the device.
-The debris and the stone arguably contain information about the digits of π; hence, the audience is invited to "take a number" by taking a piece of the stone with them.
+The debris and the stone arguably contain information about the digits of π; hence, the audience is invited to "take a number" collecting pieces of stone.

 For each time the chisel is struck, the computer takes a picture of me carving.
 Collectively these pictures serve as another expression of the numbers as they are carved.

 Cognitively this is a significant act, with concurrent threads of counting, numerical recall, and the creation of sculptural form.